plugorgau/plugorgau.github.io/pages/about/about.md

 *   Workshops & Hack Days.
 *   InstallFests.
 *   Christmas Party & BBQ.
-*   Tour at a Data Centre and Railways
+*   Tours of Linux users - Data Centre, Minature Railway
-*   Quiz Night with Prizes.
+*   Quiz ang Games Nights with Prizes.
-*   AV & Systems Administration work
+*   AV & Systems Administration work.
-*   Social in at various pub, cafes and restaurants.
+*   Social events at various pubs, cafes and restaurants.

 We also provide a number of [resources]({{ site.baseurl }}/resources/) for members and others interested in Linux and Open Source software.